 In March 2010, the Company entered into a securities purchase agreement with the preferred members of GCE Mexico pursuant to which the Company issued senior unsecured convertible promissory notes in the original aggregate principal amount of \$567,000 and warrants to acquire an aggregate of 1,890,000 shares of the Company's common stock.
 The Convertible Notes matured on the earlier of (i) March 16, 2012, or (ii) upon written demand of payment by the note holders following the Company's default thereunder.
-The maturity date of the Convertible Notes have been extended until March 15, 2015.
-Interest accrues on the convertible notes at a rate of 5,97% per annum, and is payable quarterly in cash, in arrears, on each year anniversary of the issuance of the convertible notes.
+The maturity date of the Convertible Notes had been extended until March 15, 2015 and are currently in technical default.
+Management is in discussion with the Note holders to extend these Notes.
+Interest accrues on the convertible notes at a rate of 5.97% per annum, and is payable quarterly in cash, in arrears, on each year anniversary of the issuance of the convertible notes.
 The Company may at its option, in lieu of paying interest in cash, pay interest by delivering a number of unregistered shares of its common stock equal to the quotient obtained by dividing the amount of such interest by the arithmetic average of the volume weighted average price for each of the five consecutive trading days immediately preceding the interest payment date.
 At any time following the first anniversary of the issuance of the Convertible Notes, at the option of the note holders, the outstanding balance thereof (including unpaid interest) may be converted into shares of the Company's common stock at a conversion price equal to \$0.03.
 The conversion price may be adjusted in connection with stock splits, stock dividends and similar events affecting the Company's capital stock.
 The convertible notes rank senior to all other indebtedness of the Company, and thereafter will remain senior or pari passu with all accounts payable and other similar liabilities incurred by the Company in the ordinary course of business.
-The Company may not prepay the convertible notes without the prior consent of the Investors
+The Company may not prepay the convertible notes without the prior consent of the Investors.